100 Best Midwest Small-Town Getaways

 We excluded suburbs, and we didn't consider livability factors such as education or employment.
 It took us years to compile this list of the best places to visit, but you'll only need a weekend in any of these to see why we did.
-(Pictured at left: Marshall, Michigan.)
+(Pictured: Marshall, Michigan.)

 Ephraim/Fish Creek, Wisconsin